 –

-Everything Judas hoped in Jesus died with the Lord, suggesting that those who
+All Judas hoped died with Jesus, suggesting that those who

-fall away from the faith, don’t believe in the resurrection; they don’t
+fall away from the faith, don’t believe in His resurrection, and nor do they

-believe in the life to come; they only believe in this life; that requires no
+believe in the life to come; they believe only in this life with their five

 faith at all.
 They view Christianity as an advantage, as Paul said, “Who

 suppose that godliness is a means of gain.”
-He continued saying,
+He continued,

 “Godliness actually is a means of great gain when accompanied by